-These policies were adopted by the voting delegates of the member county Farm Bureaus at the 101th Annual Meeting of the West Virginia Farm Bureau, held at the Days Hotel Conference Center, Flatwoods, West Virginia, November 14, 2020.
+These policies were adopted by the voting delegates of the member county Farm Bureaus at the 101st Annual Meeting of the West Virginia Farm Bureau, held at the Days Inn & Suites, Sutton, West Virginia, November 14, 2020.

 THE DEVELOPMENT OF THE FARM BUREAU POLICY